cloudfoundry/docs-deploying-cf/openstack/index.html.md

 title: Deploying Cloud Foundry on OpenStack
 ---

-Follow these steps to install Cloud Foundry on OpenStack using BOSH.
+Follow these steps to install Cloud Foundry on OpenStack using BOSH:

 1. Install the [BOSH Command Line Interface](/bosh/bosh-cli.html)